 - 59. Support increased State and Federal funding of transportation improvements with regional or sub-regional benefits for all modes of transportation. - 60.
 Support protection of dedicated transportation-related tax revenues and enhance the ability of local agencies to finance local transportation programs and facilities. - 61.
-Monitor the California high speed rail project as well as the connectivity with local and regional transit. - 62.
+Oppose any further funding for the California High Speed Rail project and to see if that funding can be used to fix our roads and infrastructure instead. - 62.
 Support the reallocation of state or federal transportation dollars to fund local rail and transit projects.